intoxstudio/content-aware-sidebars/readme.txt

 ####The Most User-friendly Widget Manager

-If you have more than just a few widgets and widget areas, you will love the enhanced widget manager.
+If you have more than just a few widgets and widget areas, you will love the Enhanced Widget Manager.
 When adding new widgets to sidebars, Live Search will find widgets in seconds, and the smart split-screen gives you a much better overview.

-1-Click Sidebar Activation&copy; lets you activate or deactivate a widget area directly from the Widgets admin panel.
+1-Click Sidebar Activation&copy; lets you activate or deactivate a widget areas instantly.

 ####Show or Hide Sidebars on Any Page (Yes, any)

-Create a post sidebar, a page sidebar, a category sidebar, or any custom sidebar you need.
+Create a post sidebar, a page sidebar, a category sidebar, or any custom sidebar you need, without confusing widget logic code.
 You can even combine conditions in any way you like, so you can display widgets and custom sidebars on all posts in a select category and written by a specific author.

 Display your widget areas on any of these conditions: